“What are you thinking?” asks a voice in the twilight.

 “Yeah, I guess,” I said turning.

 A man in shorts and a white t-shirt approached me and smiled.
 He had dark shiny eyes and beautiful teeth.
 Beside him was a black wolf of a dog who was gentle, but eager.
 We got to talking about the beach and the water and our respective desires to be present just now.

 He was stopping at the shore on his way back from an appointment.
 I shared that I was a writer, obsessed with the ocean.

 “How long are you on this side of the Bay?” he asked.

-“Only just a few hours, then I have to get back.
-I have plans to meet some friends for a birthday.”
+“Only just a few hours, then I have to get back to Oakland.
+I have plans to meet some friends for a birthday in Berkeley.”

-“That’s too bad,” he said, scraping the sand with his foot.
+“That’s too bad,” he said, his eyes scanning the horizon.
 “I was going to ask if you wanted to grab dinner.
 Or go for a hike, depending on how much time you have.”

-I should have seen it coming, but I didn’t.
-In the age of dating apps and online connections, I hardly know what it’s like to engage with a stranger, much less one who wants to engage back.
+I should have seen it coming.
+In the age of apps and online connections, I hardly know what it’s like to engage with a stranger, much less one who wants to engage back.

 “I’m not sure,” I said.
-“I mean, I already have plans with friends back in Berkeley, and I don’t really want to back out.”
+“I mean, I have plans with these friends back in the East Bay, and I don’t really want to back out.”

 This is what I told him, with large pauses between.
 What I didn’t tell him was that I smelled like the ocean and needed to shower; that I hadn’t packed underwear, much less a change of clothing or shoes, and was covered in sunblock without a trace of makeup.